 Prepare Your Home

-- Shop and prepare food for the first weeks back home, and collect take-out menus
+- Shop and prepare food for you for the first weeks back home.
+Collect take-out menus.

 Prepare a nursery for your baby, you’ll need:

 - If you buy a used crib, make sure it meets the standards set by the National Safety Council

 - A table or other sanitary place to change diapers

 - Diaper bag packed with diapers, receiving blankets, change of clothes, plastic bag for soiled diapers, and baby wipes

 - Storage area for baby clothes and diapers

 - If using cloth diapers, set up delivery; you’ll need 90 diapers for the first week

 - If using disposable diapers, stock up; buy 350 for the first month